AurelienLW/AurelienLW.github.io/iac/terraform-aks.md

 # Deploy AKS with container registry and rights to it with terraform

-how to init in the Azure cloud
+how to init in the Azure cloud :

+You need to create an account storage and then a container in it and use this container as a backend

+You can give access to it with a backend.tfvars file

+    resource_group_name= "iaac"
+    storage_account_name= "wands"
+    container_name= "bigwand"
+    key= "terraform.tfstate"

+the command to setup the backend is as follow

     terraform init -backend-config="backend.tfvars"

 how to apply